afeld/python-public-policy/README.md

    1. `PDF via LaTeX (PDF)`
 1. Glance through the PDF to ensure everything is showing up as you intend.
 1. Upload the PDF to the Brightspace Assignment.

-If you get a **500 error** when trying to export the PDF, you may be outputting too much data.
-Try reducing your output (in the Jupyter sense) to smaller subsets.

 After the resubmission deadline passes for each Assignment, the solutions will be posted in [`shared/solutions/`](https://padmgp-4506001-fall.rcnyu.org/user-redirect/tree/shared/solutions/).